Skip to main content

 A 400 error will not resolve by retrying.
 Read the error response body for details about which field failed validation, fix your request, and then send it again.

-A 500 error indicates a problem on Heymarket’s servers, not in your code.
 If you receive repeated 500 responses, include the X-Request-Id header value when you contact support so the team can investigate.